-- This is false random samples may indeed display patterns. - For example, it is possible for a random sequence of six coin tosses to have the pattern HTHTHT, or the pattern HHHTTT, etc. - In fact, there is no way we can tell from looking at the sample whether or not it qualifies as a random sample.
+- This is false random samples may indeed display patterns. - For example, it is possible for a random (i.e., chosen by a random process) sequence of six coin tosses to have the pattern HTHTHT, or the pattern HHHTTT, etc. - In fact, there is no way we can tell from looking at the sample whether or not it qualifies as a random sample.